OpenGVLab/efficient-video-recognition/README.md

 Additionally, `<path_i>` might be a relative path when `--data_root` is specified, and the actual path will be relative to the path passed as `--data_root`.

+The class mappings in the open-source weights are provided at [Kinetics-400 class mappings](data/k400_class_mappings.json)

 ## Backbone Preparation